Shiginn/svsfunc/docs/usage/encoder.rst

 Muxing
 ------
 You can set the language and title of each audio track.
-You can also import exteral audio tracks.
+You can also import external audio tracks.
 If just the path is given, the track will have no title and the language will be undefined.

 .. code:: python